Top 47 ETL Interview Questions & Answers (2025)

 Load

 Finally, the cleaned and transformed data needs to be loaded into the distributed data warehouse.
-Depending on the choice of technology, different tools will be used.
-If you choose a Hadoop-based ecosystem, Apache Hive or Impala could be used.
+If you choose a Hadoop-based ecosystem, you might use Apache Hive or Impala.
 If you go with a cloud solution like BigQuery or Redshift, they provide their own tools for data loading.

-The data lake could also serve as a staging area before data is loaded to the data warehouse.
+The data lake could also serve as a staging area before loading the data to the data warehouse.
 This way, raw data is always available and can be reprocessed if necessary.

-Keep in mind that monitoring the ETL process will be crucial.
-Given the scale, even small issues can result in big data quality problems.
-Tools like Apache Airflow can be used to manage and monitor the ETL workflows.
+Next, monitor the data since the scale can cause small issues, resulting in big data quality problems.
+Tools like Apache Airflow help manage and monitor the ETL workflows.

 Remember, with such a scale of data, the traditional ETL may evolve into ELT (Extract, Load, Transform), where data is loaded into the system first and then transformed as required.
 This is because it’s often more scalable to use the distributed power of the data lake or warehouse to do the transformation.